 1. Wedding Attire

 The maid of honor, along with the rest of the bridal party, is expected to cover all wedding attire costs.
 This includes the dress (plus any necessary alterations), shoes, and any jewelry you’ll be wearing the day of.
-Occasionally, the bride will gift her bridesmaids with whatever accessories she wants them to wear.
+Occasionally, the bride will gift her bridesmaids with whatever accessories she wants them to wear, and the bride generally covers the cost of the bouquets or bouquet alternatives.

 2. Bridal Shower